 What is a product video?
 In the last five years, product videos have become increasingly popular.
 But what are they exactly?
 These are videos which promote a given product, but are much shorter than infomercials, while still showing off its benefits.

-Other younger retailers, such as Vat19.com, do not have the tradition that L.L.Bean® enjoys, and yet have been able to appeal to the public through their product video by using a more relaxed and still creative “what you see is what you get” kind of approach and maximizing the goods at hand.
+Other younger retailers, such as Vat19.com have been able to appeal to the public through their product video by using a more relaxed and still creative “what you see is what you get” kind of approach and maximizing the goods at hand.
 There is a product video for almost every product sold by the retailer.